Polynucleotides are the newest regenerative treatment for improving skin condition.

 Polynucleotides:

-Predominantly derived from salmon trout DNA, polynucleotides are designed to stimulate fibroblasts in the dermal layer of the skin, this increases collagen in the skin and promotes skin tissue repair and cell turnover which in turn results in increased elasticity and firmness to the skin.
+Plinest is Mastelli’s brand name of polynucleotides distributed by DermaFocus.
+Plinest is derived from highly purified salmon trout DNA.
+Polynucleotides are designed to stimulate fibroblasts in the dermal layer of the skin, this increases collagen and elastin and promotes skin tissue repair and cell turnover which results in increased elasticity and firmness to the skin.

 Additionally, they reduce inflammation and balance melanocyte activity (skin pigmentation) resulting in a more even skin tone.
 Each polynucleotide strand consists of repeating pattern of a sugar molecule and a phosphate group.
 DNA and RNA represent the two main categories of nuclear acids.
 In simply terms, these injections essentially provide DNA molecules that encourage the skin to repair itself and promote various skin boosting benefits both immediate and long term.